Report a Concern, Incident, or Counseling Referral

 - The report immediately enters a secure database

-- An automated notification is sent to the CARE Team for follow up
+- An automated notification is sent to the Care Team for follow-up

 - The reporter may be contacted for further information

-The CARE team may:
+The Care Team may:

 - Recommend no action, pending further observation

-- Refer student to appropriate community resources
+- Refer a student to on-campus or community resources

 - Make recommendations consistent with college policies and procedures